-The proposed degree re-packages an existing B.A. concentration and therefore poses no new issues of program duplication.
+The proposed new degree is a core liberal arts program.
+The proposed degree reconfigures an existing B.A. concentration and therefore poses no new issues of program duplication.
 The change in UMBC degree titles will help to differentiate our programs from others.

 Towson University does not offer B.A. music degrees - they have B.S. and B.Mus. degrees.
 Their B.S. degree, a liberal arts degree in music, has 49 music credits, with 68-70 in general education and free electives outside of music.
 Compared to UMBC's B.A. degree, no keyboard classes are required, and 3 musicianship classes rather than 4 are necessary.
-They do not offer a B.S. concentration in music composition.
+They do not offer a degree or concentration in music technology

 The UM College Park School of Music offers a large array of B.Mus. degrees, as well as B.A. degrees in music.
-They do not offer a B.A. with a concentration in music composition.
+They do not offer a degree or emphasis in music technology